-A serendipitous virtual meeting in the otherworld of cyberspace, led to a great day out recently, despite there not being a bike in sight!
-Green Lane Bike Tours has been commissioned to lead a couple of pilot events for Explore Churches.
+A serendipitous virtual meeting in the otherworld of cyberspace, led to a great day out recently, despite there not being a bicycle in sight!
+We at Green Lane Bike Tours have been commissioned to lead some exclusive tours for Explore Churches.

-We love exploring and investigating Anglesey’s history, and I’ve mused in an earlier blog that I suspect that we overlook and take all the standing stones, burial chambers and cromlechs in the landscape all over Anglesey, for granted, without considering their significance Another feature we probably overlook are the myriad chapels and churches on Anglesey.
-Adapting our routes to include church visits and elements of a new growth sector- that of ‘sacred tourism’ wasn’t a problem.
+We love exploring and investigating Anglesey’s history, and I’ve mused in an earlier blog that I suspect that we overlook and take all the standing stones, burial chambers and cromlechs in the landscape all over Anglesey, for granted, without considering their significance.
+Other features we probably overlook are the myriad chapels and churches on Anglesey.
+Adapting our routes to include church visits and elements of a new growth sector- that of ‘sacred tourism’, wasn’t a problem.
 A few routes were suggested, though, on reflection, I realized that all our routes would fit the bill!

 We then slipped in to visit St Mary’s Bodewryd, near Rhosgoch, sadly soon to be closed, but about to host a christening.
 This tiny church is not Anglesey’s smallest, but I find that there are so many small churches, that without getting your tape measure out, there’s not a noticeable square footage between many of them!
 It’s hard to see how a full congregation could sustain this tiny church.
 The current congregation have all agreed to worship elsewhere, as this is a very rural location.
 What marks St Marys out is that it is one of a handful of churches which received the support of local landowner, Lord Stanley of Alderley.
 This Lord Stanley, while supporting local churches, had converted to Islam, so his benefaction had strings attached, his stipulation was that all the decoration inside the churches should follow Islamic codes- so patterns replace pictures, giving an unusual mix of cultures.